-Numerical reasoning tests often cast fear among candidates who are about to sit aptitude tests at assessment centres.
-Maths related tasks are always accompanied by hesitation.
-Whether it's due to our experience in school or college, or the fact that we haven't been required to calculate and interpret data under time restrictions for some time, when first introduced with a sample numerical test, many people are stunned by the amount of information introduced and the complex wording of questions.
-The truth is that most of these tests are easier than they seem at first glance, and the following tips will help you to see just that.
+Numerical reasoning tests often cast fear among candidates who are about to take aptitude tests at assessment centres.
+Maths related tasks are always accompanied by hesitation, but the truth is that most of these tests are easier than they seem at first glance.
+The following tips will help you to see just that.
 For more exclusive tips accompanied with example test questions, check out our video tutorials.

-2. Sharpen your data interpretation skills Since most numerical tests use a wide array of graphs and charts to present information, you must get used to reading this kind of data.
-Reading and discerning adequate information from complex graphs and tables greatly contributes to the delayed response that most test takers suffer from when sitting these tests.
+Since most numerical tests use a wide array of graphs and charts to present information, you must get used to reading this kind of data.
+Reading and discerning adequate information from complex graphs and tables greatly contributes to the delayed response that most test takers suffer from when taking these tests.
 You can also skip to our Numerical reasoning graphs and Numerical reasoning tables articles.
 Financial sections of daily newspapers and, of course, practice questions and sample tests are the best way to familiarize yourself with all of the possible types of data presentation.
 Here are some basic guidelines for effective data interpretation:

-Our new numerical reasoning tips video tutorial is here, with more waiting in our packs!
+Our new numerical reasoning tips video tutorial is here, and there are more in our packs!

-At JobTestPrep we like to change the way things are done.
-We have launched new video tutorials to be included in all relevant packages (for example our new percentages guide will automatically be included in all numerical reasoning packages).
+We have launched new video tutorials to be included in all relevant packages.
 These tutorials will help you through each concept from the basics to the more complex and will show you how to apply each concept in a psychometric test.
 We also demonstrate where and how to use time- (and stress-) saving tips.
-Read more about it here.